 For the avoidance of doubt this schedule does not apply to Users other than those described above.

-For the avoidance of doubt in respect of Users in the case of category (b) above where The Company has an associated Construction Agreement with a User in the category of (c) above, the Cancellation Charge payable by a User in category (b) above will not include the Attributable Works Cancellation Charge component of the Cancellation Charge.
-In such case the Attributable Works Cancellation Charge component of the Cancellation Charge will be payable by the associated User in category (c) above.
+For the avoidance of doubt in respect of Users in the case of category (b) above where The Company has an associated Construction Agreement with a User in the category of (c) above, the Cancellation Charge payable by a User in category (b) above will not include the Attributable Works Cancellation Charge or (from the PCF Activation Date) the Progression Commitment Fee components of the Cancellation Charge.
+In such case the Attributable Works Cancellation Charge and the Progression Commitment Fee components of the Cancellation Charge will be payable by the associated User in category (c) above.

 For the avoidance of doubt in the case of: